jgerhart/Secronom-Zombies/secronom/README.txt

-~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities)
+~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities) ~  FLESHED TER/FURN (almost all fleshed ter/furn counterparts has a fixed bash resistance)

 -  UNKNOWN RACES REWORK (removed the wandering portal "???".
 Unknown creatures now spawn in the wild)
+-  SADDLERS (now are butchered for tainted meat)